 You should also track people as they reach a specific page on your site.
 Is this percentage higher than the average?

-You might decide that it is worth adding a menu of similar products to one of your pages, or you might decide to add a pop-up to encourage them to sign up for your email list.
+You might decide it is worth adding a menu of similar products to one of your pages, or you might add a pop-up to encourage them to sign up for your email list.

 Customer satisfaction surveys provide a snapshot of customer satisfaction, including what they like about your products and services, what they dislike, and what is missing.

-Customer feedback forms collect customer sentiment and intent or provide an early warning system on what customers like and don’t like about your products and services.
+Customer feedback forms collect customer sentiment and intent, or serve as an early warning system for what customers like and don’t like about your products and services.

-In-app journey mapping tools let you map what is happening when a customer clicks a button on your app, and compare this to what happens when a user who has already decided to buy something searches for it.
+In-app journey mapping tools let you map what happens when a customer clicks a button in your app, and compare it with what happens when a user who has already decided to buy something searches for it.

 5 Mistakes to Avoid When Conducting a Customer Journey Analysis

-The customer digital journey map is a tool that you have to use perfectly to get better results.
+The customer digital journey map is a tool you must use effectively to achieve better results.

-For the success of a customer journey mapping project, it’s not sufficient to follow best practices.
+For a customer journey mapping project to succeed, it’s not enough to follow best practices.

-It’s also important to consider the mistakes that can lead to the failure of a project.
+It’s also important to consider the mistakes that can lead to a project's failure.
 Let’s highlight some in detail:

-Immature journey mappers are excited to design a CJM without clear goals to discover all the defects in their journeys with a unique journey map.
+Immature journey mappers are excited to design a CJM without clear goals, aiming to discover all the defects in their journeys using a unique journey map.

-Sometimes, customer journey mapping consultants decide to build a map based on assumptions or without proper research.
+Sometimes, customer journey mapping consultants build a map based on assumptions or without proper research.

 They contact only a few customers to study their journey, don’t speak with clients facing challenges, etc.